 I am going to break one of my rules at my blog today and write briefly about work that is directly in my area of professional practice.
 My intention in this short piece is to explain in simple language some changes that are coming in the contaminated sites regime in British Columbia.
-The reason I am breaking my rule is that I have seen misinformation being spread by various groups (the one that set me off was from BC Green Party).
-It is clear that someone who actually knows what they is talking about needs to step in to ensure that this misinformation does not remain unchallenged.
+The reason I am breaking my rule is that I have seen misinformation being spread by various groups and it is clear that someone who actually knows what they is talking about needs to step in to ensure that this misinformation does not remain unchallenged.

 To provide some background, the Contaminated Sites Regulation (CSR) of the Environmental Management Act (EMA) provides the primary regulatory means by which the government of British Columbia regulates the investigation and remediation of contaminated sites in British Columbia.
 The CSR was enacted in 1996 and at that time the CSR included a number of Schedules that provide the soil (Schedule 4, Schedule 5 and Schedule 10), groundwater (Schedule 6 and Schedule 10) , vapour (Schedule 11 added in 2008) and sediment (Schedule 9 added in 2004) standards applicable under the CSR.
 For the most part (excepting vapours and sediments) the standards presented in these schedules were all developed in the years leading up to the implementation of the CSR in 1996.
 The standards, where possible at the time, were based on values called toxicity reference values (TRVs) which establish safe exposure concentrations based on toxicity testing.
 The derivation of these TRVs and how they are used in the assessment of risk (as well as the sources for preferred TRVs for risk assessment) are detailed in Technical Guidance on Contaminated Sites Document #7.